Bonzo Dog Doo-Dah Band: "Urban Spaceman" and beyond (1968–1970)

 It was a chastened Bonzo Dog Band who returned to the UK, and with Spear rejoining them they regrouped to complete work on their fourth album Keynsham.
 The titular Keynsham (pronounced CANE-sham) is a small town near Bristol in south-west England.
 According to Neil Innes, the name of the album derived from an oft-repeated advertisement played on Radio Luxembourg in the 1950s and early 1960s, which promoted a method of forecasting results for football matches (and using these results in football pools).
 In the advertisement, which was of great length, Horace Batchelor, inventor of 'the amazing Infra Draw method', would spell his postal address of K-E-Y-N-S-H-A-M for those listeners who wished to purchase his secret.
 Batchelor had earlier been name-checked (alongside "Zebra Kid") performing on percussion in "The Intro and the Outro".

 As for the Keynsham album itself, it is an intense, surreal, but near-impenetrable conceptual piece that depicts the town of Keynsham as an enclosed psychiatric hospital, populated by anxious and disturbed characters in search of meaning or enlightenment.
 However this only becomes even slightly apparent to the listener once they have read Vivian Stanshall's original liner notes (which unfortunately are usually omitted from reissues of the album), although there are a few clues to the theme in the short linking passages between songs.
 Despite the vagueness of the concept, Keynsham remains for the most part a strong musical collection.
 Innes' songwriting in particular had developed in subtlety and maturity, to a point that equalled many 'serious' artists of the era.
 Stanshall's songs, such as "Tent", while still overtly humorous had now taken on a much darker aspect, or, as with "Sport (The Odd Boy)" a new and urgent poignancy.
 Even "Mr Slater's Parrot", Stanshall's sole concession to The Bonzos sound of old, had an unsettlingly manic edge to it.

-Although the band considered Keynsham their creative zenith, unfortunately their artistic satisfaction didn't translate into healthy record sales on its release in November.
-This perceived lack of success, exacerbated by Stanshall's continuing problems and the rapidly-deteriorating relationship with Liberty Records, effectively destroyed the group's morale for good.
+Although the band considered Keynsham their creative zenith, unfortunately their artistic satisfaction did not translate into healthy record sales on its release in November.
+This perceived lack of success, exacerbated by Stanshall's continuing problems and the rapidly deteriorating relationship with Liberty Records, effectively destroyed the group's morale for good.

 Disheartened and at a creative impasse, the core members elected to go their separate ways while they were still on good terms (with the notable exception of founder member Rodney Slater, who claims not to have even known the band were breaking up until Stanshall announced it on stage).
 In January 1970 they summoned the collective will to go out on a high by embarking on a lengthy farewell tour of the UK.
 As popular as ever in a live setting and with the creative pressure finally off them, the tour went surprisingly well and The Bonzos played their final gig at Loughborough University in March.